papadavis47/comfortablefeelingdumb-blog/content/blog/styled-components-nextjs/index.md

 ---
-title: "Styled-components in a Next.js project 🛠️"
+title: "Styled-components in Next.js 11 🛠️"
 date: "2021-10-06"
-description: "How to setup a Next.js project for styled-components 🔧"
+description: "How to setup a Next.js 11 project for styled-components 🔧"
 ---

-Lately, for personal projects, I have been using **Next.js** 🚀
+Lately, for personal projects, I have been using **Next.js 11** 🚀

 The developer experience is awesome 🤓